levand/prolin/README.md

    - Any number of variables, each with a numerical coefficient
    - A constant numerical term

    The keys representing variables can be any type that supports good equality semantics."

   (variables [this] "Return a map of variable identifiers to coefficients.")
   (constant [this] "Returns the constant term of the polynomial"))
 ```

-A `linear-polynomial` function is provided to construct a
+A `prolin.protocols/linear-polynomial` function is provided to construct a
 LinearPolynomial from a constant number and a variables map.

 An implementation of `LinearPolynomial` for `java.lang.String` is
-provided, allowing strings such as "x + y - 4" or "3x + 4y - 2z" to be
+provided, allowing strings such as `"x + y - 4"` or `"3x + 4y - 2z"`
-used for easy experimentation and testing.
+to be used anywhere you want a polynomial.
 Note that the parser is not
-sophisticated and is provided mostly for testing; it will only work
+sophisticated and is provided mostly for experimentation and testing;
-for basic equations or inequalities (not, for example, equations with
+it will only work for basic equations or inequalities (not, for
-parenthesis, multiple constant terms, etc.)
+example, equations with parenthesis, multiple constant terms, etc.)

 The `prolin.polynomial` namespace contains utility functions for: